tanguy8001/continual-learning-via-model-merging/README.md

 ## Acknowledgements:

-We thank the authors of the "Loss Surfaces, Mode Connectivity, and Fast Ensembling of DNNs" and "Wasserstein Barycenter-based Model Fusion and Linear Mode Connectivity of Neural Networks" papers for sharing their code.
+We thank the authors of the "Loss Surfaces, Mode Connectivity, and Fast Ensembling of DNNs" and "Wasserstein Barycenter-based Model Fusion and Linear Mode Connectivity of Neural Networks" as well as "Model Fusion via Optimal Transport" papers for sharing their code.
 From the first paper, we reused their minimum-loss curve finding algorithm to deduce our merged model.
-From the second paper, we reused their implementation of OT.
+From the second and third papers, we reused their implementation of OT.